michaelpeacock/demo-siem-optimization/instructions/ksqldb.md

-# Aggregating Data with ksqlDB
+# Calculating bandwidth totals per host per hour with ksqlDB

 ## Using Zeek Conn data to calculate bandwidth totals per host per hour

 ### A SIEM is a very expensive calculator - perform calculations upstream and send the results to the reporting layer.